Help! When Should I Update My Passport Photo?

 But when do you need to update your passport photo?

 The good news is that the State Department is surprisingly more understanding than you might initially expect.

-If you’ve switched up the length or the color of your hair, for example, this won’t require you to get a new passport altogether.
-The same goes if you’ve decided to get rid of your beard, or if you’ve gotten a new piercing on your face or your ear.
+For example, if you’ve switched up the length or the color of your hair, this won’t require you to get a new passport altogether.
+The same goes if you’ve decided to get rid of your beard or gotten a new piercing on your face or ear.

 Even if you’ve gotten a tattoo on your neck, you most likely won’t need to update your passport photo.